CSc 150

 You should have already taken an introductory programming course

 in some language (not necessarily Java).
-In addition, you need
+If you took that class

-See your instructor immediately if you do not meet these prerequisites.
+See your instructor immediately if you have not taken an introductory

 Evaluation